chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 # Performance benchmarking
 # Certificates renewal

-# Certificate rotation using openssl
+# Crtificate rotation using openssl

 execute this command from /hab/a2_deploy_workspace.
 This command will create a skeleton of certificate.